AlexanderFabisch/slither/README.md

 ## Examples

 Slither gives you full control over your data.
+All activities and all GPS data are stored in a simple SQLite database.
 Take a look at the [playground](https://github.com/AlexanderFabisch/slither/tree/master/playground) if you need inspiration.